awslabs/ec2-spot-workshops/content/_index.md

 {{% /card %}}

 {{% card important_workshop
-    "amazon-ec2-spot-cicd-workshop"
+    "running_spark_apps_with_emr_on_spot_instances"
-    "CI/CD and Test Workloads with EC2 Spot Instances" "Amazon-EC2_Instances_light-bg.png"
+    "Running Spark apps with EMR on Spot instances" "Amazon-EC2_Instances_light-bg.png"
 %}}
-In this workshop you will get hands-on with Amazon EC2 Spot and discover architectural best practices through the lens of DevOps and CI/CD.
+In this workshop you will assume the role of a data engineer, tasked with cost optimizing the organization’s costs for running Spark applications, using Amazon EMR and EC2 Spot Instances.
 {{% /card %}}

 {{% card workshop